 To make a dry brine, combine kosher salt, brown sugar, baking powder (this helps produce a crispier skin) and a combination of your favorite spices.
-We like a blend of crushed coriander, mixed peppercorns, smoked paprika, rosemary, thyme and bay leaf.
+I like a blend of crushed coriander, mixed peppercorns, smoked paprika, rosemary, thyme and bay leaf.
 We also toss in a little citrus zest for good measure.
 Printable recipe below.
-For a video tutorial, click here.

-Start by toasting and grinding your spices together.
-Mix those all up with the salt, sugar, baking powder and citrus zest.
-Then pat the bird dry and sprinkle on your salt and spice mixture.
+I like to start by toasting peppercorns and coriander in a pan and then grinding them up.
+Then I mix those together with the sea salt, brown sugar, baking powder and citrus zest.
+Pat your turkey dry and sprinkle on your salt and spice mixture.
 Rub it in to coat it well, stick the bird in a brining bag and place everything in the fridge for a minimum of 12 hours and up to 3 days — the longer, the better.

 When you’re ready for the big day, remove the bird from the bag and either rinse the mixture off or wipe it clean with a wet paper towel.
 If you do rinse, make sure to pat dry again.
 Then, prepare to cook that succulent bird by placing herbed butter under and over the skin!

 Here is a helpful chart for cooking time.